Archheretic/distributedNames/README.md

 ------------ | -------------
 /list | GET - A list containing all registered names /list | POST - Adds the new name to the list.
-/nodes | GET - Updates a parkinglot
+/nodes | GET - A list containing all nodes.
 /nodes | POST - Adds a new node to the list.

 ## API Documentation